We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 I love walking through the forest and hearing a turtle crawling along or watching a line of turtles sunbathing at the pond.
 Chances are, you have turtles you can observe where you live, and this Freshwater Turtle Lapbook will help your student learn lots of amazing things about freshwater turtles.

-Thanks to Candace Crabtree for writing the research lessons for this Freshwater Turtle Lapbook.
+Thanks to Candace Crabtree for writing the research lessons for this animal lapbook.

 Freshwater Turtle Lapbook Information